 In the latest Research Excellence Framework (REF 2014), Linguistics research at Edinburgh is ranked 1st in Scotland and 2nd in the UK (Times Higher Education, Modern Languages and Linguistics, Rank order by GPA).

 Who is this programme for?

 This is one of two MSc by Research programmes offered in Linguistics & English Language.
-You should choose this programme if you wish to specialise in an area of applied linguistics or sociolinguistics.
+You should choose this programme if you wish to specialise in an area of linguistics within our research area.

 See the MScR English Language programme if you wish to specialise in an area of English language or English linguistics.

 The main part of the programme will involve you writing a dissertation, and you should have an idea of the topic or area that you would like to write about when you apply.

 You are given support in developing this topic during the year by an appointed supervisor and by dedicated training in research methodology.

 You are advised to take two taught courses (further courses may also be attended, but not for credit), which are offered from the wide range of subjects taught at Masters level within Linguistics & English Language.